rickstaa/LAC-TF2-TORCH-translation/LAC_TF115_CLEANED_SEEDED/README.md

 This folder contains the cleaned up version of the LAC script.
 It uses `tf==1.15`.

-## Performance

-It has the same performance as the old LAC script.

 ## Use instructions

 ### Conda environment